itssamuelrowe/zen-website/content/variables-values-and-data-types/understanding-unicode.md

 Computers understand only numbers.
 So they store letters and other characters by assigning a number for each one.
 These numbers are known as *codepoints*.

-When a computer stores a character, it doesn’t really know the difference between `A` and `B`.
+When a computer stores a character, it doesn't really know the difference between `A` and `B`.
 However, it knows the difference between `65` and `66`.
 Internally, computers use the number `65` as the *codepoint* to represent `A` and `66` for `B`.